Skip to content

 Mental Health Forum Imagery

 Times are tough for higher ed and its constituents.
-Funding has been thrown into disarray, the value proposition of a degree is increasingly in question, laws and regulations involving the industry are in flux, and government and community relationships are fraught with tension and uncertainty.
+Funding has been thrown into disarray, the value proposition of a degree is increasingly questioned, laws and regulations involving the industry are in flux, and government and community relationships are fraught with tension and uncertainty.

-Among these many concerns, there are worries greater yet for students—about the value of their degrees, job opportunities when they graduate, opportunities for loan forgiveness, and for some, the status of their residencies, and more.
-These mounting worries are creating a heightened sense of anxiety, pressure, and isolation on campuses—how can institutions provide the stability and support their students need amid this turbulence?
+In addition to these concerns, there are greater worries for students — about the value of their degrees, job opportunities when they graduate, opportunities for loan forgiveness, and for some, the status of their residencies and more.
+These mounting worries are creating a heightened sense of anxiety, pressure, and isolation on campuses — how can institutions provide the stability and support their students need amid this turbulence?

 Join us for a transformative half-day of professional development featuring interactive sessions designed to address the growing challenges of loneliness, anxiety, and negativity that students, faculty, and staff are facing on college campuses.
 Through engaging discussions and practical strategies, campus leaders will gain valuable insights to better support student well-being and foster productive mindsets.